DeSantis signs bill to release Florida grand jury's Jeffrey Epstein investigation

 Florida’s treatment of Epstein came under scrutiny in 2018 following a series of Miami Herald articles.
 They detailed the disagreements that surfaced beginning in 2005 among law enforcement officials after teenage girls and young women told Palm Beach police investigators that Epstein had sexually assaulted them.
 They had agreed to give him massages while semi-nude or fully nude in exchange for money, but they said he would then molest them without their consent.

-Palm Beach police, meanwhile, took their evidence to federal prosecutors, who threatened to bring charges until an agreement was reached in June 2008.
-Epstein pleaded guilty to state charges of procuring a person under 18 for prostitution and felony solicitation of prostitution.
-He was sentenced to 18 months in the Palm Beach County jail system, followed by 12 months of house arrest.
-He was required to register as a sex offender.
+Palm Beach police, meanwhile, took their evidence to federal prosecutors, who threatened to bring charges until the agreement was reached in June 2008.

 While in Palm Beach sheriff’s custody, Epstein was allowed to stay in an isolated cell at the county’s minimum-security stockade, where he roamed freely and watched television.
 State investigators said in a 2021 report that isolating him was a prudent decision, saying it was made to protect Epstein from other inmates and to prevent him from using his wealth to become “king of the dorms.”